SoftWearables/SoftWearables.github.io/README.md

 ## Introduction

 Recent developments in materials science, digital fabrication, and applied machine learning have enabled significant advances in intelligent soft wearables.
 At the intersection of wearable technology and applied artificial intelligence, these wearables seamlessly integrate functionalities with the human body, serving as conformal sensing and actuation interfaces, and unobtrusively extract information and generate optimal feedback combined with advanced computational techniques.
-Some research efforts have been prioritizing functionality over conformability, either for sensing or actuation, but we propose to further investigate soft interfaces that conform to the body.
-They have already served as interactive interfaces, behavior monitoring and learning systems, assistive wearables, human augmentation, and entertainment, demonstrating great potential in HCI, healthcare, AR/VR, robotics, and space, among other applications.
+Some research efforts have been prioritizing functionality over conformability, either for sensing [2, 7, 10, 24] or actuation[4, 22, 25], but we propose to further investigate soft interfaces that conform to the body.
+They have already served as interactive interfaces [1, 8, 19, 23, 28], behavior monitoring and learning systems [13, 27, 29, 30], assistive wearables [5, 11, 14], human augmentation [9, 12, 18, 21], and entertainment [3, 6, 16, 20, 26], demonstrating great potential in HCI, healthcare, AR/VR, robotics, and space, among other applications.

-However, despite their significant potential, most current intelligent wearables are still localized to specific parts of the body, function for only short periods, and are tailored to specific users and scenarios (as in ElectroDermis or SmartSleeve).
+However, despite their significant potential, most current intelligent wearables are still localized to specific parts of the body, function for only short periods, and are tailored to specific users and scenarios (as in ElectroDermis [15] or SmartSleeve[17]).
 Additionally, the design, fabrication, and application of intelligent soft wearables generally require domain-specific knowledge and interdisciplinary integration.

 In this workshop, we aim to analyze the challenges and explore the opportunities in the democratization of such intelligent soft wearables, enabling them to be scalable, robust, customizable, and adaptive.
 The structure of the workshop is designed to maximize engagement through a combination of keynotes, interactive demos, group discussions, and expert panels.